The-Purple-Warehouse/the-purple-standard/properties/abilities/stage-level-2024.md

 - 0

 ## Design Recommendation
-This property can be implemented as a dropdown menu where the user selects the climb level.
+This property can be implemented as a dropdown menu where the user selects the stage climb level.